Business Immigration

 • Sponsor must hold a valid visa or residence permit

-• Spouse usually needs A1 German language certificate (waived for Blue Card holders)
+• Spouse usually needs A1 German language certificate (waived for Blue Card holders, highly skilled workers, or spouses of German citizens)

 • Adequate income & health insurance